 - Timelines: The academic calendar is a student’s contract with the University.
 It also lists key dates such as final exam periods, study days, and Reading Week (the week in February students have off to read and prepare for midterms).
 Deadlines for paying tuition and fees and for dropping courses without academic penalty appear here as well.
 Your student is expected to know what these deadlines are, so you can encourage careful checking of the listings.

 Both SJU and Waterloo are bound by government privacy legislation that limits what we can communicate to you as the parent.
-Unless we have received informed consent from your child, the University can give you only general information – no specifics.
-Therefore, if you would like to know what time your son or daughter is in class or what grades have been achieved, you’ll need to find out this information from your child directly.
-Your son or daughter will thus have the opportunity to talk to you about matters such as progress in a class or reasons for changing a major.
-In this way, your child can develop independence and enhance communication skills.
+Unless we have received informed consent from your student, the University can give you only general information – no specifics.
+Therefore, if you would like to know what time your student is in class or what grades have been achieved, you’ll need to find out this information from your student directly.
+Your student will thus have the opportunity to talk to you about matters such as progress in a class or reasons for changing a major.
+In this way, your student can develop independence and enhance communication skills.

-- AccessAbility Services – If your son or daughter has had an Individual Education Plan in high school, registration with AccessAbility Services is very important.
+- AccessAbility Services – If your student has had an Individual Education Plan in high school, registration with AccessAbility Services is very important.
 They can arrange appropriate accommodation measures without compromising the academic integrity of the curriculum, so that everyone meets on a level playing field.
-It’s a good idea for your child to get started by registering with them over the summer before school begins or immediately at the beginning of term at the very latest.
+It’s a good idea for your student to get started by registering with them over the summer before school begins or immediately at the beginning of term at the very latest.

-- Co-operative Education – If your son or daughter is in a co-op program, resources are available to help facilitate the co-op process and ensure a successful work term experience.
+- Co-operative Education – If your student is in a co-op program, resources are available to help facilitate the co-op process and ensure a successful work term experience.

 - Counselling Services – Occasionally students need help coping with unexpected difficulties – the sudden death of a family member, a relationship breakup, etc. Free sessions with a qualified counsellor are included in tuition fees.
-St. Jerome’s also has a chaplain who is trained to listen to students’ concerns.
+St. Jerome’s also has a Wellness Coordinator who is trained to help connect students to the resources they need.

-- Student Success Services at SJU – Helpful and knowledgeable staff in SJU’s Student Success Services, who will know your son or daughter personally, are always available to discuss time management skills, study strategies, and degree paths.
+- Student Success Services at SJU – Helpful and knowledgeable staff in SJU’s Student Success Services, who will know your student personally, are always available to discuss time management skills, study strategies, and degree paths.
 The office also runs valuable group programs and workshops.

 - Student Success Office on main campus – The University of Waterloo Student Success Office regularly offers group workshops on note taking, term-planning strategies, and test preparation and anxiety.
-If you know that your son or daughter is struggling with any of these issues, you could suggest a workshop.
+If you know that your student is struggling with any of these issues, you could suggest a workshop.

 - Student Awards & Financial Aid (SAFA) – This office looks after financial support for students:

-- They work closely with the Ontario Student Assistance Program (OSAP) and can assist your son or daughter with questions about OSAP.
+- They work closely with the Ontario Student Assistance Program (OSAP) and can assist your student with questions about OSAP.

 - The Waterloo website displays scholarships and awards that are offered regularly.
 Students can keep an eye on these awards over the years and apply to the ones they qualify for.

 - SJU and Waterloo also offer bursaries, which are funds provided to students who are in financial need; these amounts do not have to be paid back.
 Bursaries require an application.
 Students apply for a Waterloo Entrance Bursary before they arrive.
-After they’re at university, they can apply for an SJU bursary (Will need to link to new Financial Support page) in their upper years.
+After they’re at university, they can apply for an SJU bursary in their upper years.

 We’ve been in your shoes – watching our daughter consider universities and wonder about the best choice for her academic needs.
 We, on the other hand, had different questions: Would she be safe?
 Would the university staff be accessible?
 Would she be just a number?
 All the questions you're asking now are probably very much the same.